 The northern Nicoya coastline in a snapshot: white-sand beaches, rugged green hills, azure waters, stucco subdivisions.
 This is some of the most coveted real estate in the country, and when you zoom in, it's a jumble of resorts and retirement properties with a high gringo-to-Tico ratio.
-The Costa Rican lifestyle here has traditionally revolved around the harvest and the herd, but today Ticos live by the tourist season.
+The Costa Rican lifestyle here traditionally revolved around the harvest and the herd, but today Ticos live by the tourist season.
 Each year from December to April, when the snow falls on Europe and North America, Guanacaste experiences its dry season and tourists descend en masse.
-Ticos and expats alike are becoming increasingly aware of the tricky balance of development and conservation as the waves keep rolling in, and the sun continues to smile on the beaches of the northern peninsula.
+Ticos and expats alike are becoming increasingly aware of the tricky balance of development and conservation.
+But the waves keep rolling in and the sun continues to smile on the beaches of the northern peninsula.